Contents

 Natural Light.

-Houses are becoming greener.
-Conserving energy is a significant foundation of residential LEED accreditation.
-LEED homes consume to 30% less energy than non-LEED homes.
-Skylights bring free, clean, natural light into houses, lowering the quantity of artificial light required in a house.
+Houses are ending up being greener.
+Conserving energy is a major foundation of residential LEED accreditation.
+LEED homes use up to 30% less energy than non-LEED homes.
+Skylights bring totally free, clean, natural light into homes, lowering the amount of synthetic light required in a house.

 Style Accent.